 Treatment Options: Hormone Therapy and Beyond

 Biden’s cancer is reported to be hormone-sensitive, meaning it relies on androgens like testosterone to grow.
-Androgen deprivation therapy (ADT) reduces or blocks these hormones, slowing the cancer.
+Androgen deprivation therapy (ADT) reduces or blocks these hormones and slows the cancer.
 Traditional medications lower testosterone levels, and newer options inhibit androgen production or block androgen receptors.

 In cases where the cancer has metastasized to the bones, other treatments may also be considered: